EtienneLamoureux/TQVaultAE/documentation/GITBACKUP.md

 Doing stuff like `git reset --hard` on your repo for fun will make you cry!

 if you think you misbehave, remember TQVault sync your changes on opening and closing.
-So if you did a mess, manually backup your local files before runing the tool again.
+So if you did a mess, manually backup your local files before running the tool again.

 We don't take responsibility.